ajayashettigar/Transcriptomics-DGE_analysis-RNA_Seq/README.md

-# Transcriptomics: DEGs Induced by Betel Nut Chewing and Their Links to Type 2 Diabetes & Obesity
+# Transcriptomics: DGEs Induced by Betel Nut Chewing and Their Links to Type 2 Diabetes & Obesity

 ## Project Overview